gjadi-mej/Test-rst-rendering/README.rst

 Filesystem Test Suite
 ---------------------

 The FS Test Suite is a Java Test Suite.
-It checks the integration of the ``LLFS*`` APIs over a C File System library.
+It checks the implementation of the ``LLFS*`` APIs over a C File System library.

 See `FS Readme <tests/fs/README.rst>`_